dricottone/blog/content/posts/cleaning_up.md

 To prevent breakage of existing links, I've set up aliases.
 That's another very convenient feature of Hugo.
-I've also seens some recipes online for creating aliases automatically.
+I've also seems some recipes online for creating aliases automatically.
 I'm not currently sold on the idea of setting up named aliases for all posts going forward, but I'll revisit that in the new year.